On the Impossible Safety of Large AI Models: Four features of LAIM training

-\emph{Foundation models} are often \emph{overparametrized} to interpolate huge amounts of data~\cite{ZhangBHRV17,NakkiranKBYBS20,ZhangBHRV21}.
+LAIMs are often \emph{overparametrized} to interpolate huge amounts of data~\cite{ZhangBHRV17,NakkiranKBYBS20,ZhangBHRV21}.
 This has led to ever larger models.
-Today's largest (reported) \emph{foundation models} have over a trillion parameters~\cite{FedusZS21}.
-This means that the dimension $\dimension$ of the parameter space is now at least of the order of $10^{12}$.
+As of 2023, to the best of our knowledge, the largest (reported) LAIM has over $\dimension \geq 10^{14}$ parameters~\cite{LianYZWH+21}.
+The number $\dimension$ of parameters of LAIMs is also often referred to as the \emph{dimension} of the model.
 Moreover, empirical results suggest that we have not yet reached a point of diminishing returns~\cite{BrownMRSK+20}, while some theoretical arguments suggest that memorization may be necessary for generalization~\cite{feldman20,DBLP:conf/stoc/BrownBFST21}.
-This observation arguably distinguishes language from other tasks, such as image classification, where ever larger models do not seem to yield ever better accuracy\footnote{\url{https://paperswithcode.com/sota/image-classification-on-imagenet}. }.
+This arguably distinguishes generative AIs' tasks from, e.g. image classification, where larger models do not seem to yield much better accuracy\footnote{\url{https://paperswithcode.com/sota/image-classification-on-imagenet}. }.